advocations/skype/Skype/AppSDK/GettingStarted.md

 * [Skype for Business App SDK - iOS](http://aka.ms/sfbAppSDKDownload_ios)
 * [Skype for Business App SDK - Android](http://aka.ms/sfbAppSDKDownload_android)

+>[!NOTE]
->**Note**: We maintain a set of [App SDK samples](Samples.md) for Android and iOS on **GitHub**.
+ We maintain a set of [App SDK samples](Samples.md) for Android and iOS on **GitHub**.
 These samples are configured to use the App SDK and are ready to run.
 See the readme.md in each of these samples for instructions.

 ## Configure your project for the Skype for Business App SDK